Project-Herophilus/Project-Herophilus-Assets/Platform-Content/Technical/BuildingFedoraDevMachine.md

 # Development Tools
-The following are all the development tools and the supporting assets needed to do some form of development and implementation of iDaaS reference architectures.
+The following are all the development tools and the supporting assets needed to do some form of development and implementation of Healthcare Data Foundation (HDF) reference architectures.

 ### Code Repository/Artifact Management